How To Make Baklava

 Baklava is one of those desserts that has a reputation for difficulty, but is actually surprisingly easy to make.
 I suspect this is because working with phyllo dough always seems tricky, but if you follow a few very simple tips, it’s really not — and the results are irresistible.
 Read on for how to make a pan of sticky, sweet, buttery, flaky, nutty baklava!

+For ground nuts, you can choose pistachios, walnuts, or almonds, or a combination.
 For this recipe, I used a mixture of walnuts and pistachios.
 I like this flavor combination and the pretty green color that the pistachios bring.
 For this same reason, I garnish my baklava with chopped pistachios, but you can use walnuts as well.

 The thing that most often scares people away from making baklava is handling the tissue paper-like sheets of phyllo.
 It really isn’t that difficult, if you remember a few simple tips.

 Tips for Working with Phyllo

 - Defrost your phyllo dough in the refrigerator.
 The night before you are going to make your baklava, put the package of phyllo dough in the refrigerator to defrost.
 Do not try to use frozen phyllo — it will crack.

 - Unwrap it carefully.
 The phyllo usually comes rolled up in plastic and should unwrap easily.
 Leave the larger plastic sheet beneath it and try to unroll it in the place where you will be using it so you won’t have to move it once it’s laid out.

 - Cover with a dampened tea towel.
 Dampen a cotton or linen tea towel and place it over the unrolled sheets.
 Important: Be sure the towel is wrung out very well.
 If the towel is too damp, it will gum up the sheets.

 - Keep it covered.
 Always replace the tea towel after you have removed a sheet of phyllo from the stack.